SBR0409/BCI-to-augment-attention/README.md

-# RDM-Task
+# BCI to augment attention

-Random Dot Motion Task using PsychoPy
+P300 speller task in OpenVibe for an EEG based BCI and the Random Dot motion task designed using PsychoPy.